-Procter & Gamble recently introduced Dawn Powerwash Dish Spray, a product that sprays out what looks like tiny foam droplets.
+Procter & Gamble introduced Dawn Powerwash Dish Spray, a product that sprays out what looks like tiny foam droplets.
 The idea is to spray greasy or baked-on pans or dishes, let them sit for a bit, and then rinse or wipe clean.

 You know what else works?
 A short soak in a sink full of very hot water and dish soap, followed by the same rinse and wipe.